 Finally, make a point to share your newly acquired skills and knowledge with your colleagues.
 Send out videos of sessions you took, give a talk about something you learnt or share important contacts.

-Did we miss any common mistakes doctors make at conferences?
+Did we miss any common mistakes doctors make when attending conferences?

 Join our community mailing list (signup below) to keep posted on more relevant tips to help you further develop a career you love!